 Tactical Urbanism aims to quickly improve an urban environment by changing physical elements or the programming of a space.
 Tactical urbanism projects use inexpensive and temporary materials to show the public a vision for how urban areas can look and be used.
 The hope is that the public will like what they see and invest in making the project permanent to bring long-term benefits to the community.

 Tactical urbanists are often individuals who want to provide solutions to common community problems like poor signage, lack of bike lanes, missing crosswalks, or visually unappealing areas.
-Some tactical urbanism techniques are illegal or considered graffiti because they are often done without permission from property owners or governments.
+Some of these techniques are illegal or considered graffiti because they are often done without permission from property owners or governments.
 However, many public and private organizations approve of tactical urbanism projects because of their low-risk and low-cost methods of engaging the public and improving civic life.

 Tactical urbanism projects include